multiprocessio/datastation-documentation/0.9.0/Panels/Database_Panels.md

 able to select the server to proxy your database connection through an SSH tunnel.

+NOTE: In some versions (including 0.9.0) there may be a bug where you need to specify `localhost` in the Data Source configuration.
+Normally the default would be set to `localhost` if you didn't set it.

 ![Basic database panel via server](/tutorials/basic-database-panel-via-server.png)

 # PostgreSQL